meltano/meltano/docs/src/plugins/extractors/csv.md

 - Name: `files`
 - [Environment variable](/docs/configuration.html#configuring-settings): `TAP_CSV_FILES`

-Array of objects with `entity`, `file`, and `keys` keys:
+Array of objects with `stream`, `file`, and `keys` keys:
-- `entity`: The entity name, used as the table name for the data loaded from that CSV.
+- `stream`: The stream name, used as the table name for the data loaded from that CSV.
 - `file`: Local path (relative to the project's root) to the file to be ingested.
 Note that this may be a directory, in which case all files in that directory and any of its subdirectories will be recursively processed
-- `keys`: The names of the columns that constitute the unique keys for that entity.
+- `keys`: The names of the columns that constitute the unique keys for that stream.

 Each input CSV file must be a traditionally-delimited CSV (comma separated columns, newlines indicate new rows, double quoted values).

-The first row is the header defining the attribute name for that column and will result to a column of the same name in the database.
+The first row is the header defining the property name for that column and will result to a column of the same name in the database.
 It must have a valid format with no spaces or special characters (like for example `!` or `@`, etc).

 You can check the following files as an example of valid CSV files: